Who We Are

 We conduct numerous field expeditions each year to destinations across Southeast Asia, Central and South America, and the West Indies.

 We are a premier international destination for research and training.
 Current students, postdocs, visiting scholars, and curators include representatives from at least four countries.
 The graduate program typically includes a half dozen or more full-time students.
 Dozens of former students hold distinguished positions at research universities, museums, zoos, and in government.

 We are home to one of the largest collections of preserved reptile and amphibian specimens, and the collections are accessed tens of thousands of times each year via HerpNet/VertNet, loans of physical specimens, and on-site visits.

 Mailing address: Division of Herpetology, Biodiversity Institute, Dyche Hall, 1345 Jayhawk Blvd.
 Lawrence, KS, 66045-7593 USA

 Location: KU Herpetology is located in the heart of KU's hilltop campus in the north wing of Dyche Hall.
 We share this building with the KU Natural History Museum and associated public exhibits (our offices are just behind the north temperate/boreal portion of The Panorama and the door to the division is just past Comanche).
-The Division usually is not open to the public, but you may contact the curatorial staff if you are interested in a "behind-the-scenes" tours for a group with educational objectives.
+The Division usually is not open to the public, but you may contact the curatorial staff (Rafe Brown or Rich Glor) if you are interested in a "behind-the-scenes" tours for a group with educational objectives.